The only way to access the bash shell is through Amber's commands. Commands can be used in the form of a statement or an expression.

 You can use the command modifiers as modifier scopes.
 This way you don't have to repeat yourself on multiple commands.

-silent unsafe {
+silent trust {

 if isReady: